langjam/jam0002/creators_of_templ/README.md

 make
 ```

-Alternatively, *you can download pre-compiled executables*, they are located in ./release, and are for windows and for linux

-There's no macOS distribution but you can use wine and run the windows version.

-Similarly, if you are on linux and having problems with linux version, run the templ.exe using wine.
 ### Running Scripts
 To run a TEMPL script, you have to open a terminal and type: `path\to\TEMPL path\to\script`.
 TEMPL source files have the _.css_ extension.
 If everything is going smoothly, you should see a window with a white background appear.
 But we should not keep it white, let's get some drawing done!
 ### Drawing Simple Shapes